brombal/stylix-docs/markdown/creating-plugins.md

   - **`"initialize"`**

     Plugins for this phase are invoked when the `<StylixProvider>` element mounts.
 They can be used to modify Stylix's configuration in some way before applying any styles.
+This phase is only invoked once during the lifetime of the app.

   - **`"preprocessStyles"`**